Whistleblowing Policy & Procedure

 Complaints raised to other parties within the Group will be directed to the Receiving Officer, who is responsible for maintaining a centralized repository of all reported cases and ensuring that issues raised are properly resolved.
 All matters reported will be reviewed within a reasonable timeframe, and after due consideration and inquiry, a decision will be taken on whether to proceed with a detailed investigation.
 Guidance/direction may be sought from the Board of Directors and other appropriate parties.

-The whistleblower email and hotline are for reporting irregularities such as –
+The whistleblower email is for reporting irregularities such as –

 a) Fraud and/or Forgery;